tgskiv/skydiving-mod-fabric/README.md

    Effects are most strong when 10-100 blocks above the ground and gradually lose strength above and beyond this range

-4. **Weather-Driven Dynamics**
+3. **Weather-Driven Dynamics**

    Rain, storms, and other weather conditions will dynamically alter wind behavior.

+4. **Summon airplane** command

+   It would be amazng to either cast a spell or use some radio to appear on the play flying high above.

 ## 🛠 Setup